Trinity College Dublin Zoological Museum: Mentions

 "February 3, 1855.
-R. Ball, LL.D., President, in the Chair The President gave a demonstration of the families Meropidae and Upupidae, being in continuation of a series illustrative of the collection in the University Museum".Natural History Review.
+R. Ball, LL.D., President, in the Chair The President gave a demonstration of the families Meropidae and Upupidae, being in continuation of a series illustrative of the collection in the University Museum".

 The Museum of the Dublin University contains three skeletons of the Giant Irish Deer; two adult males and a female.
 These skeletons are very nearly perfect, being furnished with all the small bones and the incisor teeth; only a few pieces of the tail being deficient.
 The female is very elegant, the lightness of the cervical vertebras and the slender limbs presenting a marked contrast to the males.
 This is supposed to be the only skeleton of the female that has been preserved in any tolerable condition.
-Besides the skeletons, the Museum possesses six sets of horns, in a series from an early age up to the maximum growth; a very fine small head, with short horns, and a beautifully perfect set of teeth.Natural History Review.
+Besides the skeletons, the Museum possesses six sets of horns, in a series from an early age up to the maximum growth; a very fine small head, with short horns, and a beautifully perfect set of teeth.